 Mergers and Acquisitions Mean More System Integrations

 Larger hospital networks will acquire smaller ones due to their purchasing power.
 These mergers and acquisitions mean more system integrations.
 Information between hospital networks will consistently shift.
 Network security needs to be tightened.
+Online backups become even more critical.
 As you can see, health information specialists are just as important as doctors.
 Technology will drive the health care industry.

 Many New Patients, Few Medical Specialists